yahya436/nc-news-fe/README.md

 Project Overview

 This project is part of the Northcoders Bootcamp and showcases a front-end application for a news website.
-The app retrieves data from a back-end API to display news articles, with features that allow users to filter by topic and sort the content.
+The app retrieves data from a back-end API to display news articles.
 This project demonstrates skills in working with front-end technologies, including React, JavaScript, and CSS, along with utilising an external API to manage dynamic content.

 Setup Instructions
 To run this project locally, follow these steps: